zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 8. When the deployment is complete, you can verify the changes deployed successfully by navigating to your App Service instance in the Azure portal, and selecting the URL on the overview blade.
 The deployment of the container can take several minutes to complete so refreshes may take a few minutes to show the new header.

-    >**Tip**: It may help to open the app in an Incognito or InPrivate browser window, so you don't have the old page cached.
+    >**Tip**: It may help to open the app in an Incognito or InPrivate browser window, as the old page may be cached.

 9. You should see the home page, with a new header above the three plans on the page.